JohnCremona/CMFs/PostgresSchema.md

-orbit_index | smallint | (i) Index in the list of traces down to Q of the values of all characters of modulus N modulus | integer conductor | integer prim_orbit_index | smallint | Orbit index for the primitive character inducing this one (note that this index identifies a Galois orbit of characters of modulus M = conductor) order | integer parity | smallint galois_orbit | smallint[] | sorted list of conrey_labels in the same galois orbit is_real | boolean | if quadratic or trivial is_primitive | boolean | if modulus = conductor char_degree | integer | degree of the cyclotomic field containing the image, ie Euler phi of the order; this is the same as the size of the Galois orbit
+orbit_index | smallint | (i) Index in the list of traces down to Q of the values of all characters of modulus N modulus | integer conductor | integer prim_orbit_index | integer | Orbit index for the primitive character inducing this one (note that this index identifies a Galois orbit of characters of modulus M = conductor) order | integer parity | smallint galois_orbit | integer[] | sorted list of conrey_labels in the same galois orbit is_real | boolean | if quadratic or trivial is_primitive | boolean | if modulus = conductor char_degree | integer | degree of the cyclotomic field containing the image, ie Euler phi of the order; this is the same as the size of the Galois orbit